Beyond Meritocracy

 A recurring pattern

 This was not an anomaly.
-Offering working-class men control over women and children is one of the oldest and most reliable techniques for securing compliance with class rule.
-Post-revolutionary France saw the Napoleonic Code strip women and children of legal autonomy, consolidating patriarchal authority within the family at precisely the moment bourgeois property relations were being entrenched in law.[6]
-Fascist movements made a similar promise to the men they mobilized: the restoration of male dominion over women and the household.[7]
-And the global sex tourism industry (actively promoted by institutions like the World Bank as a "development" strategy) continues to commodify gendered exploitation in ways that fragment working-class solidarity in the countries where it operates.[8]
+Offering working-class men control over women is one of the oldest and most reliable techniques for securing compliance with class rule.
+Post-revolutionary France saw the Napoleonic Code strip women and children of legal autonomy, and bourgeois reformers subsequently constructed gendered household authority as a deliberate strategy of labor discipline — using housing design, moral surveillance, and the wife's domestic role to suppress working-class independence, against the resistance of a working class that largely refused the family form.[8]
+Fascist movements made a similar promise to the men they mobilized: the restoration of male dominion over women and the household.[9]
+The pattern extends into the present.
+The global sex tourism industry (actively promoted by institutions like the World Bank as a "development" strategy) continues to commodify gendered exploitation in ways that fragment working-class solidarity in the countries where it operates.[10]

-The pattern is consistent: wherever class rule faces pressure, one available response is to offer men from the subordinate classes private dominion over women as compensation for their public subordination.
-This works precisely because it provides use values that cannot be obtained through the market, and that are experienced as personal and intimate rather than political.
-It is class rule operating through the private sphere, and no framework that restricts "class" to wage relations can see it.[9][10]
+The pattern is consistent: wherever class rule faces pressure, available responses include offering men from the subordinate classes private dominion over women as compensation for their public subordination, and granting both parents unaccountable authority over dependents.
+These work precisely because they provide use values that cannot be obtained through the market, and that are experienced as personal and intimate rather than political.
+It is class rule operating through the private sphere, and no framework that restricts "class" to wage relations can see it.[11][12]

 All of which suggests we need a broader definition of class relations.